ProQuest provides a guide to submitting your dissertation, covering manuscript preparation, copyright, embargoes, & more:

 Digital Commons @ SPU allows embargoes of:

-If you choose to embargo your work, only the dissertation abstract will be made available.
+If you choose to embargo your work, only the abstract and other descriptive information will be made available.
 At the end of the embargo period, full-text access will be provided.

 Because the ProQuest Agreement offers a maximum embargo of two years, authors wishing to extend their embargo with Proquest must contact ProQuest Dissertation Publishing directly.